ncor/atomic-di/README.md

 It is passed to a scoped provider call or to a call of a provider that has the scoped provider among its transitive dependencies.
 - If a scoped provider finds a scope in a resolution context, it first tries to get its own resolution from it.
 If there is none, it creates a new resolution and places it in the scope below itself.
-- If a scope is not passed to a resolution context when calling a scoped provider, the provider will always result in a same instance, and a passed factory will only be called once, i.e. it will behave as a singleton provider.
+- If a scope is not passed to a resolution context when calling a scoped provider, the provider will create a new instance, i.e. it will behave as a transient provider.

 #### Direct scoped provider call
 ```ts